justleska/crypto-portfolio-tracker/README.md

 # Crypto Portfolio Tracker

-Simpler version that is a lot easier to install and use: https://github.com/JustLeska/simple-crypto-portfolio-tracker
+Simpler version that is a lot easier to install and use (and has a CLI): https://github.com/JustLeska/simple-crypto-portfolio-tracker

 ---